brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 * Shift engage/shift release in process
 * Character typing in process

 So the CPU can watch all of these things with one connection.
+When there is continuity through this loop it's safe to send the next character.

 All of the interfaces to the typewriter use 48 volts.
 This is likely a result of the fact that the actuators need a fair amount of pull